IBE160/beergame/docs/PRD.md

 **FR-6.4: Multiplayer Assessment**
 - AI assessments tailored to each player's role and decisions
 - Individual grading based on position-specific performance
-- Pass/fail status based on instructor threshold
+- Pass/fail status or grade based on instructor threshold
 - Resubmission capability with limits (configurable by instructor)
 - **User Value**: Fair assessment of individual contribution in team setting
 - **Acceptance Criteria**: Assessments reflect role-specific decisions, grading accounts for position differences